RajashekarRaju/pass-data-between-fragments-navigation/README.md

-# PassDataUsingNavigationComponentWithKotlin
+# Pass data between fragments with navigation
-This is sample android app demonstrates on how to use NavigationComponent to pass data between fragments, adding destinations to navigation graph with kotlin.
+This is simple android app which demonstrates on how to use Navigation library to pass data between fragments, adding destinations to navigation graph with kotlin.